Tilting Uranus: Collisions versus Spin--Orbit Resonance: Obliquity Kick from a Secular Spin--Orbit Resonance

 A resonance capture with Neptune may not be able to tilt Uranus effectively, but this resonance may still contribute significantly on a timescale more compatible with current planetary formation models.
-A \textit{resonance kick} occurs if Neptune's migration speed is too fast to permit captures (i.e. exceeds the adiabatic limit).
+A resonance kick occurs if Neptune's migration speed is too fast to permit captures (i.e. exceeds the adiabatic limit).
 If $\dot{g}$, the rate Neptune's nodal precession frequency changes as the planet migrates, is large enough, then from Equation \ref{resdt}, $g\cos I$ shrinks faster than Uranus's spin precession frequency $\alpha\cos\epsilon$.
-Thus $\dot{\Psi} < 0$ which drives $\Psi$ to -180\textdegree.
+Thus, $\dot{\Psi} < 0$, which drives $\Psi$ to -180\textdegree.
 For a capture, on the other hand, $\dot{g}$ is smaller so that the resonance lasts more than one libration cycle.
 A kick can also occur at slower migration speeds if the relative phase of the two precession axes are misaligned.
 Figure \ref{kick} shows an example of a resonance kick with a concurrent change in obliquity lasting 50 Myr.
 Overall, the magnitude of the kick depends on Neptune's orbital inclination, Uranus's initial obliquity, the migration speed, and the relative orientation of Uranus's spin axis and Neptune's orbital pole at the time the resonance is encountered.
 We will explore the entirety of this phase space to examine how effective Neptune's resonant kicks are at tilting Uranus.

-For a range of seven migration speeds, we ran simulations for initial obliquities ranging from $\epsilon\approx0$\textdegree~to $\epsilon\approx90$\textdegree~in increments of 5\textdegree.
+For a range of migration speeds consistent with orbital evolution rates from planetesimal scattering \citep{1999AJ....117.3041H,2005AJ....130.2392H}, we ran simulations for initial obliquities ranging from $\epsilon\approx0$\textdegree~to $\epsilon\approx90$\textdegree~in increments of 5\textdegree.
 While Uranus may have originated with zero obliquity due to gas accretion, this does not need to be the case in general.
-Impacts, for example, are a source of at least small obliquities, and the prior spin-orbit resonance discussed by \cite{2020ApJ...888...60R} likely induced significant obliquity.
-For each initial obliquity we sample a range of phase angles from 0 to $2\pi$.
+Impacts, for example, are a source of at least small obliquities, the prior spin-orbit resonance discussed by \cite{2020ApJ...888...60R} likely induced significant obliquity, and tidal torques onto detached circumplanetary disks may also excite planetary obliquities \citep{2020ApJ...898L..26M}.
+For each initial obliquity, we sample a range of phase angles from 0 to $2\pi$.